gkoh/furble/README.md

 * mobile device connections are extremely finnicky
 * multi-connect involving mobile devices is not well tested and can easily crash

+### Infinite-ReConnect

+This is useful for using furble as a passive, always on GPS data source.
+With this, the camera will attempt to reconnect indefinitely.
+You don't need to turn on this setting if you are actively using furble.

+To use:
+* Enable `Settings->Infinite-ReConnect`

+WARNING:
+* this will not be kind to battery life

 ## Motivation

 I found current smartphone apps for basic wireless remote shutter control to be